Just2Deep/Inshorts_Email/README.md

 ![Alt text](images/sample.jpg?raw=true "Sample")

+### Future Improvements
+ - Make the process of scraping and sending a mail a daily process.
+ - like a cron job with github actions to send a mail everyday.

-# 2. TED Talk Downloader
+# TED Talk Downloader

 ### In this project we extract the downloadable mp4 link for the TED talk and download it

 #### It can be run as a script and pass url as an argument. or it can be used as an input.